briochie/Heralda-chat-bot/README.md

 ```

 After that, run `npm install` and `npm start`, and Heralda will be up and running.
 Invite her to your Discord server as you would any other bot.

+### Installing on Windows

+Since Discord.js prefers to use `node-opus`, you will need to install the windows build tools: https://github.com/felixrieseberg/windows-build-tools